boc-tothefuture/openhab-jruby/README.md

 | to      | Only execute rule if new state matches from state      | to: ON          |
 | for     | Only execute rule if value stays changed for duration  | for: 10.seconds |

+Changed accepts Items, Things or Groups.

-The from and to values operate exactly as they do in the DSL and Python rules.
+The from and to values operate exactly as they do in the DSL and Python rules with the exception of operating on Things.
+If changed element being used as a trigger is a thing than the to and from values will accept symbols and strings, where the symbol matches the [supported status](https://www.openhab.org/docs/concepts/things.html).

 The for parameter provides a method of only executing the rule if the value is changed for a specific duration.
 This provides a built-in method of only executing a rule if a condition is true for a period of time without the need to create dummy objects with the expire binding or make or manage your own timers.

 For example, the code in [this design pattern](https://community.openhab.org/t/design-pattern-expire-binding-based-timers/32634) becomes (with no need to create the dummy object):
 ```